AnClark/faust-vst/README.md

 plugin.
 All the necessary compiler and linker options are provided automatically.

+The same architecture is used for both effect and instrument plugins.
+For the latter, you may define the `NVOICES` macro at build time in the same manner as with the lv2synth.cpp architecture, or you may specify the maximum number of voices with the `nvoices` meta key in the Faust source.

+Please check examples/organ.dsp in the distributed sources for a simple example of an instrument plugin.
+The rules for creating the voice controls `freq`, `gain` and `gate` are the same as for the lv2synth.cpp architecture.
+Instrument plugins also support the MIDI Tuning Standard (MTS) in the same way as with the lv2synth.cpp architecture, but note that many VST hosts lack support for sending the corresponding sysex messages to VST plugins right now.

-To compile an instrument plugin, you can either specify the maximum polyphony with the `-nvoices` option of the faust2faustvst script or add a definition like the following to the beginning of your Faust source:
+To compile an instrument plugin with the faust2faustvst script, you can either specify the maximum polyphony with the `-nvoices` option, or add a definition like the following to the beginning of your Faust source:

     nvoices "16";

 If both are specified then the command line option takes precedence.
 Using `-nvoices 0` creates an ordinary effect plugin without MIDI note processing.

-Please check organ.dsp for a simple example of an instrument plugin.
-The rules for creating the voice controls `freq`, `gain` and `gate` are the same as for the lv2synth.cpp architecture.

 [1]: http://www.steinberg.net/en/company/developers.html
 [2]: http://faust.grame.fr/